-- 1.0 Students will be able to interpret graphs using the rectangular coordinate system, identifying characteristics such as slope and connecting graphs to their equations. - 2.0 Students will be able to use functions both in a procedural and a conceptual manner.
-They will be able to represent functions graphically, numerically, algebraically, and/or verbally. - 3.0 Students will be able to evaluate, graph, solve equations, and determine characteristics related to polynomial and rational functions. - 4.0 Students will be able to evaluate, graph, solve equations, and determine characteristics related to logarithmic and exponential functions. - 5.0 Students will be able to solve systems of equations and inequalities, interpreting the meaning of the solution(s) and demonstrating graphical solution techniques when appropriate.
+- 1.0 Students will be able to perform operations and factor expressions with exponents, fractions, and radicals. - 2.0 Students will be able to solve algebraic equations and inequalities including linear, quadratic, rational, radical, and absolute value. - 3.0 Students will be able to interpret graphs using the rectangular coordinate system, identifying characteristics such as slope and connecting graphs to their equations. - 4.0 Students will be able to use functions both in a procedural and a conceptual manner.
+They will be able to represent functions graphically, numerically, algebraically, and/or verbally. - 5.0 Students will be able to evaluate, graph, solve equations, and determine characteristics related to polynomial and rational functions. - 6.0 Students will be able to evaluate, graph, solve equations, and determine characteristics related to logarithmic and exponential functions. - 7.0 Students will be able to solve systems of equations and inequalities, interpreting the meaning of the solution(s) and demonstrating graphical solution techniques when appropriate.
 They will also be able to perform matrix operations, including multiplication, and find matrix inverses and determinants.